OpenIPC/configurator/README-manual.md

 Copy the following files from the root of this repository to the `/usr/bin/` directory on your device:

 - msposd

+Copy the following files from the root of this repository to the `/etc/` directory on your device:

+- vtxmenu.ini

+Copy the following files from the BF or INAV folders of this repository to the `/usr/share/fonts/` directory on your device:
 - font.png
 - font_hd.png